atao/BAN-Geocoder/README.md

   -hdr, --include-header          Include header row in the CSV output.
   -idx, --include-index           Include DataFrame index in the CSV / SQL
                                   output.
-  -d, --sqlite PATH               Path to SQLite database file where results
+  -db, --output-db PATH           Path to SQLite database file where results
                                   will be saved.
   -t, --table-name TEXT           Name of the table to insert data into in the
                                   SQLite database.  [default: data]